 Blood, sweat & tears!
 Each year, during Q3 & Q4 of the calendar year, our team takes 2-3 months to acquire the current pricing for all the individual areas that our reports cover.
 For example, in the Household & Utilities section, our research team has visited a cross-section of supermarkets within each country in order to establish the mean (average) prices for all the items featured in our shopping basket.
 Each of the 8 top-level sections of our reports requires a variety of research techniques.
 We include citations where any 3rd party/ external sources have been used.
 Typically they include the World Bank, IMF, The Economists’ Research section (EIU) and other Government & municipal public bodies who release information within their respective territories.

 In summary - all of the above.
-The most recent UAE report released in November 2015 was over 230 pages long.
-Our last annual Qatar report was over 75 pages long & the Saudi Arabia report was over 130 pages long.
+The most recent UAE report released in September 2017 was over 220 pages long.
 All 3 country reports include a commentary which helps to make them an interesting read, analysing social, political & legislative implications of price fluctuations and vice versa, helping to distinguish between cause & causation.
 The regional GCC report includes the same 8 high-level sections as our country reports, but is based on country & capital city averages, rather than community-based analysis.
 Aside from this, the GCC report doesn’t include commentary and is therefore comprised purely of statistical data and quantitative analysis, and weighs in at 124 pages long.
 Please click here for sample of our UAE report and use the menu at the top of the page to navigate to the individual country and regional GCC report pages, to view their samples.

 The reports are all based on the currency of their respective territories, and in some cases in US$, since all GCC currencies are pegged to the USD in one way or another, although the Kuwaiti Dinar is pegged to a basket of currencies, which includes the US$, since 2010.
 The Cost of Living UAE Report gives figures in the UAE Dirham (AED), and in some cases comparisons are made using US$.
 The Cost of Living Qatar Report gives figures in Qatari Riyal (QAR).
 The Cost of Living Saudi Arabia Report gives figures in the Saudi Arabian Riyal (SAR).
 Finally, the Cost of Living GCC Report is in US$ throughout, where local currencies are used sparingly.